Top 20 Beadwork Patterns of All Time

 To see the rest of our selections, click here for a PDF of the complete list!

+And select patterns from the collection are available in the eBook, Beadwork Editors’ Choice: Peyote Stitch, Picot, Netting, Herringbone Stitch & Other Favorite Patterns.
 And be sure to visit our 20th Anniversary Page for a fun collection of covers, facts and figures, and more from the first twenty years of Beadwork!
 Plus a contest you won’t want to miss!

 Debbie Blair, Editor